RarelyCharlie/rarelycharlie.github.io/_howto/editor.md

 ### Using the enhancement

-The enhanced editor replaces the normal editor in the forums in new threads, replies to threads, eplies to posts, and when editing existing posts.
+The enhanced editor replaces the normal editor in the forums in new threads, replies to threads, replies to posts, and when editing existing posts.

 It replaces the feed editor.